-During the first quarter of fiscal years 2022 and 2021, One Earth and NuGen purchased approximately \$30.7 million and approximately \$16.7 million, respectively, of corn (and other supplies) from minority equity investors and board members of those subsidiaries.
-The Company had amounts payable to related parties of approximately \$0.5 million at April 30, 2022 and January 31, 2022.
+During the second quarters of fiscal years 2022 and 2021, One Earth and NuGen purchased approximately \$35.3 million and approximately \$20.7 million, respectively, of corn (and other supplies) from minority equity investors and board members of those subsidiaries.
+Such purchases totaled approximately \$66.1 million and approximately \$37.4 million for the six months ended July 31, 2022 and 2021, respectively.
+The Company had amounts payable to related parties of approximately \$0.6 and approximately \$0.5 million at July 31, 2022 and January 31, 2022, respectively.

-During the first quarter of fiscal year 2021, the Company recognized commission expense of approximately \$36,000, payable to the minority investor in the refined coal entity.
+During the three and six months ended July 31, 2021 the Company recognized commission expense of approximately \$0.2 million, payable to the minority investor in the refined coal entity.
 The commission expense is associated with the refined coal business which is classified within discontinued operations.